-Platinum plugs are used on 3.0L engine.
-Use care not to damage the platinum tips of the platinum plugs.
+Platinum plugs are used on the 3.0L engine model without VIC.
+Iridium plugs are used on the 3.0L engine model with VIC.
+Use care not to damage the platinum tips and iridium tips of the platinum plugs and iridium plugs.
 Do not attempt to adjust the gap on these plugs.

 Spark plugs must spark properly to assure proper engine performance and reduce exhaust emission level.
-Therefore, they should be replaced periodically with new
+Therefore, they should be replaced periodically with new ones.